Conditional Distribution Estimation of Building Characteristics with Diffusion Models for Urban Energy Modeling: Related Work

-Tabular datasets are ubiquitous in many domains, and developing generative models for tabular data has many important use cases~\cite{shi2025tabdiff,kotelnikov2023tabddpm}.
+Developing generative models for tabular data has many important use cases~\cite{shi2025tabdiff,kotelnikov2023tabddpm}.
 High-quality synthetic tabular generation could be used for data augmentation and is in demand for its privacy-preserving benefits.
-Generative models also provide capabilities for missing value imputation by framing it as a conditional generation task, which is the primary focus of our study.
+Generative models also provide capabilities for missing value imputation by framing it as a conditional generation task~\cite{yoon2018gain,yoon2020gamin}, which is the primary focus of our study.
 However, tabular data presents a challenge as it is often comprised of heterogeneous or mixed-type features, requiring the generative approach to jointly learn distributions over both discrete and continuous variables.

 GANs~\cite{xu2019modeling,zhao2021ctab,zhao2024ctab} and VAEs~\cite{xu2019modeling,liu2023goggle} have been adapted for tabular data generation, but with suboptimal generation quality.
 TabMT~\cite{gulati2023tabmt} uses a masked transformer, while a recent work~\cite{anshelevich2025synthetic} combines GAN and VAE for the tabular generation task.
 Recently, diffusion models have shown increasing promise in tabular data synthesis~\cite{zheng2022diffusion,zhang2024mixedtype,kotelnikov2023tabddpm,shi2025tabdiff,lee2023codi,villaizan2024diffusion,kim2023stasy,hudovernik2025reldiff}.
 Some works~\cite{zheng2022diffusion,zhang2024mixedtype} encode mixed features in a single latent continuous space and apply Gaussian diffusion, thus simplifying the diffusion model training on heterogeneous features, but having an additional encoding overhead.
 Other models like TabDDPM~\cite{kotelnikov2023tabddpm} and CoDi~\cite{lee2023codi} use discrete-time diffusion processes, separately for numerical (continuous) and categorical (discrete) features.
 Graph-based diffusion models are used for generation on relational data~\cite{hudovernik2025reldiff}, which consist of complex interlinked tables.
 Furthermore, TabDiff~\cite{shi2025tabdiff} uses a joint continuous-time diffusion framework, tackling the feature heterogeneity by using feature-wise learnable diffusion processes.